bglusman/debt_ceiling/README.md

 Main goal is to enforce a technical debt ceiling and tech debt reduction deadlines for your Ruby project programmatically via a configurable combination of static analysis and/or manual assignment/recognition from explicit source code references as part of your application's test suite.
 Eventually perhaps will aid in visualizing this quantification as a graph or graphs, and breaking down debt into various categories and sources.
 Currently it highlights the single largest source of debt as a suggestion for reduction, as well out outputting the total quantity, both in test suite interation or by manually running `debt_ceiling` binary.

+Travis tests are running on 1.9.3, 2.1.1 and JRuby 1.9 mode.

 Current features include:
 * configuring points per [RubyCritic](https://github.com/whitesmith/rubycritic) grade per file line (add FULL_ANALYSIS=true for a lengthier analysis by RubyCritic including churn and more code smells, but same grading logic, made available for use by hooks)
 * Comment added explicit/manual debt assignment, via #TECH DEBT +100 or custom phrases